 The other day I was inspired to crochet a dish drainer pad.
 I've been using Lily Sugar n' Cream for bathing suits and halter tops, because it absorbs water and dries fast.
 I figured it would be perfect for a dish dryer!
 Working the dish drainer pad inspired me to create some wash cloths for the bath, but I wanted the look of the waffle stitch, with a tighter weave.

 Therefore, today I started playing around with Tunisian Crochet simple stitch.
-It’s a fabulous stitch!
+It’s a

 The Tunisian simple stitch creates a nice mini waffle patter, it creates a thick finished piece, so it’s perfect for dish pads, and wash cloths.